Christoffer Nygaard

-Christoffer Nygaard (born 24 March 1986, in Gentofte) is a Danish auto racing driver who currently competes in the FIA World Endurance Championship.
+Christoffer Nygaard (born 24 March 1986, in Gentofte) is a Danish auto racing driver who drove in the FIA World Endurance Championship.

 Racing career

 Karting

 Nygaard started his karting career in 2001.
 His best result while karting was 3rd in the Nordic Formula A Championship in his last season in 2004.

 Touring Car racing

 After karting for four years, Nygaard made his auto racing debut in 2005 in the German ADAC Volkswagen Polo Cup.
 After racing in the ADAC Volkswagen Polo Cup from 2005 to 2006 Nygaard switched to SEAT Leon Supercopa Germany for the 2007 season racing for Fischer Racing.
 In 2008 he finished 3rd in the championship.

 GT racing

 For 2009 Nygaard switched from the SEAT Leon Supercopa to a Ford GT GT3, still driving for Fischer Racing, in ADAC GT Masters and the FIA GT3 European Championship.
 He continued in FIA GT3 for 2010 and debuted in the FIA GT1 World Championship and the 24 Hours of Le Mans the same year.
 Nygaard continued racing in the FIA GT3 and FIA GT1 for 2011.

 In 2012 Nygaard returned to ADAC GT Masters.
 Since 2012 Nygaard has been racing in the FIA World Endurance Championship for Aston Martin Racing.